Skip to main content

 Feature Implementation is a workflow for building new features, enhancements, and general development work using an AI coding agent backed by CoreStory’s code intelligence.
 The agent uses CoreStory’s MCP tools to understand your system’s architecture, identify implementation patterns, and navigate to the right code locations before writing a single line — then implements the feature using a test-driven approach.
 CoreStory serves two roles in this workflow:

-• Oracle — answers questions about system architecture, design patterns, naming conventions, and invariants.
+• Expert — answers questions about system architecture, design patterns, naming conventions, and invariants.
 The agent queries CoreStory to understand how the system works and what patterns to follow before coding.

 • Navigator — points to specific files, extension points, base classes, and data structures.
 The agent queries CoreStory to understand where to implement and what to reuse.